Zorium/zorium-seed/README.md

 ## Production

-Compile and minify files locally, then use Docker to start the server
-Environment variable are dynamically injected at runtime
+Environment variable are dynamically injected at runtime (for running in Docker)

   - `npm run dist`
   - `npm start`